aimeetm234/LoadLibrary/README.md

-# rbxutility.
+# RbxUtility (Updated)

-## This repository is used for holding LoadLibrary/RbxUtility.
+## This repository was created solely for the purpose of hosting an updated version of RbxUtility/LoadLibrary
-You may commit to this if you show that you are trustworthy enough.
+### RbxUtility is required in many old ROBLOX games from 2010-2015.